mozilla-releng/balrog/docs/source/withoutdocker.rst

 -   **LOG_LEVEL** - Controls the python level the app logs at.
 Set to INFO by default.
 -   **LOG_FORMAT** - Controls the log format.
 If unset, mozlog format (json) will be used.
 Can be overridden with "plain" to log simple plain-text messages.
 The former is recommended for production, the latter for local development.
--   **NOTIFY_TO_ADDR** - An address to send e-mail to if a Rule or Permission changes.
+-   **NOTIFY_TO_ADDR** - An address to send an e-mail to if a Rule or Permission changes.
 Unset by default, and only used for the admin app.
 If set, the following additional variables are required:

     -   **SMTP_HOST, SMTP_PORT, SMTP_USERNAME, SMTP_PASSWORD** - Information about the SMTP relay to send mail through.
     -   **NOTIFY_FROM_ADDR** - The "from" address to use when sending mail.